fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 ## Clean up

-It is a good habits to keep the old kernel files around (at least until you have verified the new ones).
+It is a good habit to keep the old kernel files around (at least until you have verified the new ones).

-However, if you have a few old kernels in your boot partition you may want to remove some of them.
+If you have a few old kernels in your boot partition, you may want to remove some of them.

 ```sh {class="cmd-root"}
 rm /boot/System.map-A.B.C-gentoo